 A bit more shopping, a bit more expensive (I’m looking at you veal), but a classic is a classic for a reason and the three meats combined together will make the meatloaf mixture authentic to your local Italian restaurant.

-The first time you make this recipe I suggest trying it with 3 pounds of ground beef.
+The first time you make this recipe I suggest trying it with the ground beef.
 If you want to be more adventurous you can try it with the added veal and pork next time.

 If you do try it with the added meats I also highly recommend doubling your recipe and rolling some of the mixture into meatballs (skip the thyme in that half of the recipe).
 Those meatballs simmered in my Quick and Easy Marinara Sauce will be a quick way to do double meal prep duty in the kitchen.

 We use classic dried breadcrumbs in this recipe for ease and availability.
 You can use homemade dried breadcrumbs in it’s place if you’d prefer.
 Be sure to process them to a similar crumb to be sure too much air isn’t in your measurements.